tbuz/RecipeScraper/README.md

 **Creating Business Value with Multi-Domain Data Analysis on Web-Scraped Data**
 **(from the Largest German Recipe Platforms)**

-Tolga Buz
+Author: Tolga Buz
-M.Sc.
+Programme: M.Sc.
 Industrial Engineering
+Supervision:
 Chair of Information and Communication Management
 Institute of Technology and Management
 Technical University of Berlin